Explore the power of centralized AWS CloudWatch logs

 - There is no way to break down the type of messages in a log stream, and arrange the log entries by different fields such as severity, client IP, or hostname.
 A pie chart showing such a breakdown would be normal for most commercial solutions.

 Many organizations serious about log management will probably build their own syslog server, or use a third-party solution, like Loggly or Splunk.
 However, it’s still possible to continue using AWS CloudWatch Logs by integrating it with a third-party tool.
 Most of these solutions already have a CloudWatch connector that can be used to ingest logs from it.
 For companies or engineering teams still not using a centralized log manager, CloudWatch offers a viable, low-cost alternative.

 Cloud Academy offers a hands-on lab Introduction to CloudWatch that may be useful in applying many of the concepts I have covered.
-Cloud Academy offers a 7-day free trial so that you may explore courses, labs, quizzes and learning paths.
+Cloud Academy offers a 7-day free trial so that you may explore Courses, Hands-on Labs, Quizzes, and Learning Paths.
 It is worth checking out regularly as the resources are expanding on a weekly basis.
 We encourage you to review the previous two posts of this series if you have not already and hope you would gain valuable insight from this multi-part coverage.
 Your comments and feedback are welcome.